DanielMazurkiewicz/WebAI/README.md

   * "activationStr" is a reserved name for passing name of activation function
   * "state" is a reserved word for layer/pipe state
   * "id" is a reserved word for layer/pipe id's and data id's (each has unique id assigned at object creation from JSON model) where pipe/layer ids are positive integers and data id's are negative integers
   * "count" is a reserved name for layer/pipe output dimmensions.
-If no "count" provided in model then defined default will be used ("count property can be defined as paramObject, but can contain only properties that helps providing default values, other are forbidden").
+If no "count" provided in model then defined default will be used ("count" property can be defined as paramObject, but can contain only properties that helps providing default values, other are forbidden).
 If no default, then it throws error (this is a guarantee that output dimmensions are known without running NN operations)

 Property names mentioned in "Core properties summary" can not be repurpoused (except property "connections") and are reserved too

 #### Other informations

-  * All numeric and boolean params not provided specifically in model and not having default value will be placed be placed in models property "setup.data" and initialized with random values
+  * All numeric and boolean params not provided specifically in model and not having default value will be placed in models property "setup.data" and initialized with random values
   * Booleans converted to numeric have values: false: 0, true: !=0
   * If array type parameter is not provided, then default for its computation will be used.
 Default can return both - array or array dimmensions.
 In case of array dimmensions data for array will be placed in models property "setup.data" and initialized with random values.
 In case of no default for computation of array and parameter is not provided then error should be thrown.
-  * All data in setup.data are stored in order of appearance in model.defineParams
+  * All data in setup.data are stored in order of appearance in JSON model and then in order of appearance in model.defineParams.
+Any mismatch between expected amount of data in setup.data and actually available will cause error.

 #### Reserved operation types names